matte-ek/BanchoMultiplayerBot/COMMANDS.md

 `!stop`

-Stops any ongoing match start timer
+Allows the host to stop any ongoing match start timer.

 `!regulations`